wilaak/radix-router/README.md

 ### Path Correction

-Trailing slashes are ignored.
+Trailing slashes are ignored, meaning both `/about` and `/about/` will match.
 While this is common behavior in most routers, you may prefer enforcing a single canonical URL.
 This can help prevent duplicate content for search engines, improve caching efficiency and simplify analytics.

 > [!CAUTION]
 > Never use decoded paths (e.g from `rawurldecode()`) directly in HTTP headers.
 Decoded paths may contain dangerous characters (like `%0A` for newlines) that can lead to header injection vulnerabilities.
 Always use the original, encoded path when performing redirects.

-#### Collapse Slashes
+#### Normalizing Consecutive Slashes

 This finds multiple consecutive slashes in the path and replaces them with a single slash.
 For example, accessing `/user//123` will redirect to `/user/123`.